 - Fees: No origination fees or prepayment penalties

-The Benefits of Sallie Mae Personal Loans
+The Benefits and Downsides of Sallie Mae Personal Loans

 - Very quick funding: If you need access to cash right away, you can submit an application, get approved, and get your money as soon as the following business day.
-Many other personal loan lenders take as long as a week to provide you with funding.

 - No fees: You will not pay any origination fees or application fees.
 And if you make the choice to repay your Sallie Mae personal loan early, you won’t get hit with a prepayment penalty.